sass/sass-site/source/documentation/breaking-changes/duplicate-var-flags.md

 ---
-title: "Breaking Change: Duplicate Variable Flags"
+title: 'Breaking Change: Duplicate Variable Flags'
 introduction: >
   Variables will only allow a single `!global` or `!default` flag.
 Duplicate flags never had any additional effect, this just ensures that stylesheets are more consistent.
 ---

-{% markdown %}
 ## Phase 1

 {% compatibility '2.0.0', false, null, false %}{% endcompatibility %}